When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Review Summary

 Hotspot Shield presents a mixed bag of strengths and weaknesses.
-It excels in speed, server coverage, and its ability to unblock streaming services.
+It excels in server coverage and is good for unblocking certain streaming services.
 However, concerns about its background and logging practices might deter privacy-focused users.

 Overall Score